 The Founder Institute remains committed to providing founders with the highest quality pre-seed accelerator program in the world, while also keeping everyone safe by recognizing regional health advisories.

-To keep people safe and #StopTheSpread, we have moved all programs with start dates in 2020 to a virtual format.
+To keep people safe and #StopTheSpread, we have moved all programs with start dates in Q3 2021 or earlier to a virtual format.